 Now, you have an idea of the key components for a successful coming soon launch page.
-The next step is to optimise your page.
-Here are nine simple strategies you can use to make sure your page achieves its purpose.
+The next step is to optimise your landing page.
+Here are nine simple strategies you can use to make sure your ad search page achieves its purpose.

 As we’ve explained, pre-launch landing pages are a great way to collect information from potential customers who are interested in your new products or services.
 But you need to know how to build the optimal pre-launch page in order to get the highest possible number of responses that you can.

 You may be thinking that the way to create suspense is to hold information back.
 On the contrary, you should put every piece of useful information you can on your pre-launch landing page.

 Speak directly to your prospects.
 Describe a pain point they are experiencing and how your new product is going to solve it.
 Take the time to understand your target market and design your landing page around the things that will appeal directly to them and improve landing page UX.

 Get to the point and be precise and concise.
 Don’t leave them guessing too much because they might just lose interest and move on to a competitor.

 The reason a visitor has ended up on your page is likely that they are looking to solve a problem and are trying to find the best service provider to help them do this.
 Your landing page is the ideal opportunity to appeal to their needs and emotions and show them why they should pick your product.

 Describe in simple terms a problem your user is facing.
 Explain why they need to opt-in and provide you with their email address.
 Highlight how your product or service can help them get their needs addressed right now.